flyteorg/flyte/rfc/system/RFC-5659-execution-concurrency.md

 - state

 Database performance suffers as new indices are added (ref [[1](https://use-the-index-luke.com/sql/dml/insert)] [[2](https://www.timescale.com/learn/postgresql-performance-tuning-optimizing-database-indexes)])
-We could as an alternative, repurpose the existing launch plan index to include (launch plan id, phase, created at) to optimize the query for pending executions and not significantly affect queries on launch plan id leveraging the existing index.

 ## 6 Alternatives

 ### Scheduling
-This proposal purposefully uses FIFO scheduling.
+This proposal purposefully uses random scheduling.
 But this does not preclude defining other scheduling orders or catch-up policies in the future.

 To accomplish this, we can extend the `ConcurrenyPolicy` proto message to encapsulate scheduling behavior